-This plan allows students to install Word, Excel, PowerPoint, Outlook, OneDrive, OneNote, Publisher, Delve, Sway, and Access on up to 5 PCs or Macs and Office apps on other mobile devices including Windows tablets and iPads[®].
+Office 365 allows students to install Word, Excel, PowerPoint, Outlook, OneDrive, OneNote, Publisher, Delve, Sway, and Access on up to 5 PCs or Macs and Office apps on other mobile devices including Windows tablets and iPads[®].
 The plan also includes 1TB of OneDrive storage, managed by the school.

-Please contact your Distance Learning Coordinator for more information regarding student's e-mail account and Microsoft Office products at (770) 593-2257 or e-mail DLCoordinator@gupton-jones.edu Access your e-mail account here.
+Please contact IT Support for more Information regarding student's e-mail account and Microsoft Office 365 support.
+Access your e-mail account, please click here.